-Join Alex Theedom for an in-depth discussion in this video Inheritance or XML configuration, part of RESTful Service with JAX-RS 2.0.
+Join Alex Theedom for an in-depth discussion in this video Inheritance or XML configuration, part of Java EE: RESTful Service with JAX-RS 2.0.

 - As we have seen in previous videos…the resources represented by a URL are made up of…the domain, context name space,…followed by the base URI for the application path,…and then the resource name.…How do you define the base URI?…There are two ways to make this configuration:…By inheritance, and in the deployment descriptor.…So by inheritance you create a class which…subclasses the application class,…which is then annotated application path.…The name of the base URI is past the annotation.…